Last updated 30 November 2022

 Property acquired by the bankrupt during bankruptcy

-During the bankruptcy, the trustee has the power to take money or other items that the bankrupt receives such as gifts, lottery winnings or money received under a will.
-If the bankrupt manages to save money and purchases some property, this also may be claimed by the trustee.
-Savings from income should be kept separate if the bankrupt is paying income contributions on their assessed income.
+During bankruptcy, the trustee has the power to take money or other items that the bankrupt receives such as gifts, lottery winnings or money received under a will.
+If the bankrupt manages to save money and purchases some property (e.g. shares), this also may be claimed by the trustee.

 Jointly owned property

-When one joint owner becomes bankrupt, the trustee will generally become registered, as quickly as possible, as a joint owner of the house in place of the bankrupt person.
+When one joint owner becomes bankrupt, the trustee may seek to become registered as a joint owner on the property title in place of the bankrupt person.

-If the difference between the debt to the financier of the house and the likely sale price is small, it is sometimes possible for the other joint owner (if not also bankrupt) to purchase the bankrupt’s interest.
+If the difference between the debt to the financier and the likely sale price is small, it is sometimes possible for the other joint owner (if not also bankrupt) to purchase the bankrupt’s interest.